-We accept applications from not-for-profit organisations supporting the sporting activities of disadvantaged people including young people, people with disabilities, lower socio-economic groups and ethnic minority groups.
+We accept applications from not-for-profit organisations supporting the sporting activities of disadvantaged people including young people, people

 Awards are given to either encourage sports participation, subsidise the cost of taking part or provide facilities and equipment.

 The funding available in the current year was utilised through a partnership with Get Berkshire Active which focuses on working with early years and family support service providers to improve the pathway for physical development through school, and a grant to the 'Fit for Dancing - Fit for Life' project run by Arty Party Limited which is a dance and fitness project for adults with learning disabilities and neurodiverse participants based in Telford.